The "Bib-Label Lithiated Lemon-Lime Soda" eventually becoming 7 Up was created in 1929, the same year as the great stock market crash.

 The numeric appellation may reference recipe components; or it could be an erudite, veiled scientific nod.

-The unprecedented sponsorship of the Jerry Lewis MDA Labor Day Telethon in 1974 marked a cultural flashpoint for 7 Up.
+The sponsorship of the Jerry Lewis MDA Labor Day Telethon in 1974 was a big deal for 7 Up.

 As the inaugural corporate underwriter of this charity mainstay, then primarily supported by union and civic patrons, 7 Up's trailblazing involvement shattered prevailing norms.